 As with CH_4 emissions, a total N_2O emissions factor for each livestock (sector) is calculated by summing derived direct emissions factors (from manure management and fertiliser application to managed soils) and indirect emissions factors (from manure management and dung and urine deposition).
-The emissions factors are then converted to express emissions in kilotonnes, per million euro of output (kt $N_2O/ \in m$).
-The emission outputs from the livestock sectors in terms of N_2O and CH_4 emissions are subsequently calculated by multiplying the economic output for each product stage/livestock sector in the IO tables, by the environmental impacts per million euro of output, as measured by derived emissions factors for N_2O and CH_4 (Table 2).
+The emissions factors are then converted to express emissions in kilo tonnes, per million euro of output (kt $N_2O/ \in m$).
+The emissions output from the livestock sectors in terms of nitrous oxide N_2O and methane CH_4 emissions are subsequently calculated by multiplying the economic output for each product stage/ livestock sector in the IO tables by the environmental impacts per million euro of output as measured by derived emissions factors for N2O, CH_4 , as presented in Table 2.
+This is in line with the approach presented in Hendrickson et al. (2006).